antoan/bebop_autonomy_image/README.md

 ## Overview

 The system is designed to provide a simple, reliable way to launch the Bebop drone's ROS driver in a containerized environment.
+It also includes the `rosbridge_server` to allow for communication between ROS 1 and ROS 2 systems.
+This is primarily intended to bridge a ROS 2 `cmd_vel` publisher on the host machine to the ROS 1 `cmd_vel` subscriber in the container.

-It consists of two main components:
+The system consists of two main components:

-1.  **`Dockerfile.new`**: A file that defines how to build a custom Docker image containing all the necessary software (ROS, the Bebop driver, and all dependencies).
+1.  **`Dockerfile.new`**: A file that defines how to build a custom Docker image containing all the necessary software (ROS, the Bebop driver, `rosbridge_server`, and all dependencies).
 2.  **`launch.sh`**: A script on your host machine that automates the process of building the image (if needed) and running the container with a user-friendly `tmux` interface.

 ### 1. The Dockerfile (`Dockerfile.new`)